IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ## Planning

-This section describes the configuration model of the Storage Scale file systems and filesets used by the Storage Protect instance.
+This section describes planning aspects before implementing the solution.

+### Operating system specific tools

+The `isnap-scripts` require the following tools to be installed in the operating system of the Storage Protect instance:

+- bash:     Shell (all scripts are written in bash), should be installed in `/usr/bin`
+- jq:       JSON parser, should be installed in `/usr/bin`
+- curl:     interact with REST API, should be installed in `/usr/bin`
+- awk:      parse text, should be installed in `/usr/bin`

+Makes sure that these tools are installed prior to installing and configuring the `isnap-scripts`.

 ### File system configuration

-The script for creating and restoring consistent and immutable Storage Protect instance snapshots requires that each Storage Protect instance stores its data and metadate in a Storage Scale independent fileset of each relevant file system.
-An independent fileset allow taking snapshots just for the fileset and not the entire file system.
-More importantly, it allows to restore an individual fileset in a file system.
-Restoring the entire file system (instead of the fileset) restores the data for all instances using the file system.
-This is not desirable because the restored snapshot must have been created while the Storage Protect instance was suspended.
+The `isnap-scripts` for managing consistent safeguarded copies for Storage Protect on Storage Scale require that each Storage Protect instance stores its data and metadate in a independent fileset linked into a Storage Scale file system.
+An independent fileset allow creating and restoring snapshots just for the independent fileset and not the entire file system.
+This allows to create and restore snapshots on a Storage Protect instance basis.

-Here is an example of a file system and fileset configuration for two Storage Protect instances.
-It does not matter if these two instances run on the same server or not.
+Here is an example of a file system and fileset configuration for two Storage Protect instances (instance 1 and instance 2).
+It does not matter if these two instances run on the same server or not, as long as they are using the same Storage Scale file systems:

 | File system purpose | File system mount point | Fileset path for Instance 1 | Fileset path for instance 2|
 |---------------------|-------------------------|-----------------------------|-----------------------------|